VoronDesign/VoronUsers/printer_mods/nhchiu/V0.1_Movable_Pulley_Z/README.md

 This is very similar to [Voron M4 extruder](https://vorondesign.com/voron_m4).
 Just mind the placement of the F695 bearings.
 You can refer to [Nero's video guide](https://www.youtube.com/watch?v=oTCxGellCQk) for details about assembling Voron M4.

+The `80T_gear_7mm.stl` provided is a thinner version of the [M4 toothed gear](https://github.com/VoronDesign/Mobius-Extruder/blob/master/STLs/%5Ba%5D_80t_gear.stl) with 7mm of tooth width instead of 9mm to save a little weight and space.
+Both should work fine here.

 2. Bed Holder
 ![Bed Holder](./Images/Bed_Holder.png)